 Image: St Simon Stock and the Virgin Interceding for Souls in Purgatory, Corrado Giaquinto (Italian 1703–1756), Baroque, Rococco.
 From the Athenaeum.
 Public domain.
 (The Athenaeum appears to be down or gone, haven’t been able to access it for days now.
 How tragic!
 It was a great source.)

-The winner of the Spring Giveaway has been announced!
-Woohoo!
-I’m planning a Summer Giveaway, so stay tuned.
-Subscribe to my blog so stay up-to-date.
-I announce giveaways, winners and other stuff here, on Twitter, Pinterest, and Instagram, and via email to subscribers.
+I run giveaways about once per season, so subscribe to my blog to stay up-to-date.
+I announce giveaways and winners on Twitter, Pinterest, and Instagram, and via email to subscribers.